michael-robbins/rpi-k8s-ansible/README.md

-# rpi-kubernetes-ansible
+# rpi-k8s-ansible
-Kubernetes on Raspberry Pi's with Ansible!
+k8s on Raspberry Pi's with Ansible!